fachra/NeuronSet/README.md

 ## Download

+The size of the dataset is 2.5 GB.
 You can download the neuron meshes, metadata, and neuroanatomical measurements [here](https://www.dropbox.com/sh/sj42ubtrofr6e8g/AADYynnevkRRlnV2AfZYsxtja?dl=0).

 ## Gallery